-- 1. Personal Counseling, including individual and group Counseling - 2.
-Wellness-related programs, including activities, presentations and workshops to students. - 3.
-Interaction with other universities statewide including promotion of responsible and healthy lifestyle choices with regard to substance abuse, and addressing other areas of interest and concern.
+- Personal Counseling, including individual and group Counseling - Wellness-related programs, including activities, presentations and workshops to students. - Interaction with other universities statewide including promotion of responsible and healthy lifestyle choices with regard to substance abuse, and addressing other areas of interest and concern.

 Personal counseling is available on an appointment basis, if possible.
-Twenty-four hour emergency counseling services are available through a pager (beeper) system.
+Twenty-four hour emergency counseling services are available through a beeper system.
 Residence Life and Public Safety have the pager number.

 Confidential personal counseling is available to all students at Barry University.
 Students are encouraged to use the counseling services when those services would be helpful.
-When requested, or when appropriate, referrals are made to the University's consulting psychiatrist, to physicians and/or community agencies.
-These referrals are made through the Counseling Center.
+When requested, or when appropriate, referrals are made to the University's consulting psychiatrist, to physicians and/or community agencies An initial fee of \$65 and a follow up fee of \$25 will be charged to the student's Barry insurance or their student account (reimbursable through private insurance).
+All referrals are made through the Counseling Center.
 Confidentiality is maintained.

 Currently enrolled students who, by their actions, are suspected of being psychologically unable to function as members of the student body, may be required to provide a clearance from the University's consulting psychiatrist, as a condition for continued enrollment in the University.
-This condition of clearance from the University's consulting psychiatrist also applies to those students who withdraw from the University for Psychiatric Treatment and subsequently seek readmission.
+This condition of clearance from one of the Counseling Center psychologists.
+This also applies to those students who withdraw from the University for Psychiatric Treatment and subsequently seek re-admission.